dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 `len(<num-bytes>)` - Specifies a fixed length string format.

-`<num-bytes>` is a Numeric Literal specifying the number of bytes; any remaining bytes are filled according to the DefaultStringPad setting or `pad()` attribute.
+`<num-bytes>` is a Numeric Literal specifying the number of bytes (including terminator/padding characters); the string must end with the character specified by the `term()` attribute.
+This is always in bytes, regardless of the `BitBase` setting, since strings are inherently byte-oriented.

+When used without the `unterm()` attribute, `num-bytes` must be greater than or equal to 2.

 #### D.1.3 Terminated Strings

 `term([<code-point>])` - Specifies that the string is character-terminated.

 `<code-point>` is a Numeric Literal specifying the code point of the terminator character, in the same encoding as the string.
-NOTE: Default value = `#0#`
+NOTE: Default value is specified by the `DefaultStringTerm` Configuration Setting.

 The terminator character will be expected to immediately follow the last character in the string data.